acidbytes-h/Ore/README.md

 *Ore is a programming language with zero community.*

 So, if you somehow stumbled upon this README.md, share it with your friends and tell them to share it to their friends!
-Or you can make a post on Oxide so other people can see it!
+Or you can make a post on Ore so other people can see it!
 # Upcoming features
 There will 100% be in the near future :
 * *Library support*